 For general information and boat slip rentals, contact Great Lakes Yacht Sales at 262-654-0207 or .

 - Seasonal and temporary slip rental - 24 hour security

 For general information and boat slip rentals call Southport Marina at 262-657-5565.

 Southport Marina offers 158 full-service boat slips, and 56 limited service slips.
 Boater restrooms, shower and laundry facilities are available.
 Fuel and putout stations as well as winter storage and a boat repair facilities are located on premises.

 Farmers’ markets take place throughout the City from June-November.
 Their locations and hours are as follows:

 The City of Kenosha provides many excellent venues for hosting events.
-For information on events happening in our community, and on hosting your own public event, please visit our Special Events page by clicking here.
+For information on events happening in our community, and on hosting your own special event, please visit our Events page by clicking here.